Batmanian/KeithDunstan/src/posts/no-brains-at-all/10_apits.md

 ---
 title: APITS
 date: 1990-11-11
-summary: In this tenth chapter of the first book of memoirs, 'No Brains at All' Keith recalls the three decades he wrote a daily column for Melbourne's Sun News Pictorial newspaper.
+summary: In this tenth chapter of the first book of memoirs, 'No Brains at All', Keith recalls the three decades he wrote a daily column for Melbourne's Sun News Pictorial newspaper.
 'A place in the Sun' was the name of that column, or APITS.
 tags:
-  - 6 o'clock swill
+  - 6 Oclock swill
+  - Allan Wilkie
   - Anti-Football League
   - Brian Fitzpatrick
+  - Collins Street
   - Dame Nellie Melba
   - Douglas Wilkie
   - Eastern Market
+  - Ernie Sigley
   - Frank Daly
   - J. Stewart Legge
   - Jeff Hook
+  - Kooyong
   - Melbourne
   - Melbourne Architecture
   - Melbourne Cup